TJ Friedl Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the 10th-best in MLB.

-- The Phillies' 5.64 team ERA ranks 27th across all MLB pitching staffs.
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

-- Phillies pitchers combine to rank 18th in baseball in home runs allowed (11 total, 1.4 per game).
+- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.3 per game (to rank 17th in baseball).

-- Walker (0-1) takes the mound for the Phillies to make his second start of the season.
+- The Phillies will send Falter (0-1) out for his third start of the season.

-- His last time out came on Monday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent time out on Saturday, the lefty threw five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.